2023 Tee Ball Season

 What is the difference between a Manager and Coach?

-Coaches support the managers by assisting with drills in practice, in the dugout, and on-the-field during games.
+Coaches support the managers by assisting with planning, drills in practice, in the dugout, and on-the-field during games.

 Please visit the Rules Page for KNLL Local Rules - See Appendix C for playing rules specific to Tee Ball.